gheorghitamutu/CDP2023/README.md

 (-) Without any kind of ACK the end marker package may be lost and the server doesn't know that the client finished sending data.

+(-) Even with some sort of ACK.. if the client waits for a confirmation, the confirmation itself may never arrive.
+This might happen either because the confirmation from the server didn't reach the client or the package from the client did not reach the server - in this case we need a timeout.
+With a given timeout, we may send unwanted duplicated packages using more bandwith than TCP and also being slower to do so.